-Joint activities on widespread use and transition to sustainable land use practices, ranging from agro-ecological, regenerative farming (no till, reduced tillage etc.) to organic agroforestry practices are advised, all of which focus on soil health.
-Among many activities education of agrifood SMEs is also vital and should focus on learning and sharing best practices, which result in having a more sustainable agriculture that relies its dependence on biodiversity and ecosystem services.
-Not forgetting the broader society, local citizens and other stakeholders should also learn about alternative ways of consumer behaviour such as "Farm to Fork" initiatives, local agrifood products and other ways of adaptation to climate change that improve the overall wellbeing while boosting local economies.
+Joint activities on widespread use and transition to sustainable land use practices, ranging from agroecological, regenerative farming (no till, reduced tillage etc.) to organic agroforestry practices are advised, all of which focus on soil health.
+Among many activities education of agri-food SMEs is also vital and should focus on learning and sharing best practices, which result in having a more sustainable agriculture that relies its dependence on biodiversity and ecosystem services.
+Not forgetting the broader society, local citizens and other stakeholders should also learn about alternative ways of consumer behaviour such as "Farm to Fork" initiatives, local agri-food products and other ways of adaptation to climate change that improve the overall well-being while boosting local economies.
 Actors of the agricultural sector are currently absent from the Hungary-Croatia Programme as they are not included in the main target groups, which is totally unacceptable if the Hungary-Croatia Programme plans to carry out activities concerning land use.

 Increased popularity resulting in crowded areas are challenging local waste management systems and threaten soil health.
 In order to minimize impacts from mismanagement of waste in terms of tourism joint activities are recommended in form of education and training of businesses, local residents, and other parties that have an impact on the prevention of waste generation.
-Visitors should be informed of the rules before their arrival and during their stay (digital applications, online promotional materials etc.).
+Visitors should be informed of the rules before their arrival and during their stay (digital applications, online promotional materials etc.), while also promoting the usage of environmentally sustainable products.